Fundraiser to be held for beloved Fort Pierce Central High School coach battling metastatic breast cancer

 "Maybe I can still help people but in a different way," Solomon said.

-She is still looking to make an impact whether it’s with students, or other women who she hopes hear her story.”
+She is still looking to make an impact, whether it's with students or other women whom she hopes hear her story.

 "If just one person goes to get a mammogram, then I've done my job," Solomon said.

-One hundred percent of all food and drink sales, staff salaries, and tips will benefit the family.
+The fundraiser is Wednesday from 4-10 p.m. at Big Apple Pizza in Fort Pierce.
+One hundred percent of all food and drink sales, staff salaries and tips will benefit the family.

 Solomon will get to shave the person's head who raises the least amount of money.